fede1024/rust-rdkafka/README.md

 Here are some of the projects using rust-rdkafka:

-- [timely-dataflow]: a modular implementation of timely dataflow in Rust.
+- [timely-dataflow]: a modular implementation of timely dataflow in Rust (you can also check the [blog post]).
 - [kafka-view]: a web interface for Kafka clusters.
 - [kafka-benchmark]: a high performance benchmarking tool for Kafka.